oarabiledev/innerscope/README.md

-Its too complex, programming is a hobbie to me and me having to learn flavoured linters to maximise productivity and virtual DOM's instead of using in-built DOM Api's.
+Its too complex, programming is a hobbie to me and me having to learn flavoured linters to maximise productivity and virtual DOM's instead of using in-built DOM Api's, is un-appealing.